 However, when it becomes thick and dried it may block your nose causing problems in inhalation.

 Nasal discharge itself can be a symptom in case of this condition.
-Mucus discharge from the nose which leads to a runny nose is the most prominent and visual symptom.
+Mucus discharge from the nose which leads to a runny nose is the most prominent and visual symptoms of Runny nose.

-Nasal discharge being the most evident symptom, sometimes even before one has a runny nose, they can experience other symptoms.
+Nasal discharge being the most evident symptoms of Runny nose, sometimes even before one has a runny nose, they can experience other symptoms of Runny nose.

 • Itching sensation inside the nose